Quality at Renault Group: immersion into a silent yet spectacular transformation

 With VIN Connect, every event can be traced back to the assembly line, step by step.
 Within minutes, teams can identify what happened, where, how, and which component needs action.
 To date, the plant can track 100 parts and 500 operations per vehicle (soon 300 parts and 1,000 operations).

 In the plants’ Control Towers, all data from the network, diagnostics and telemetry converge.
 A roadside breakdown can now be detected in less than 30 minutes thanks to partnerships with towing and assistance companies.
 Previously, obtaining the same information could take nearly a month.
+Tomorrow, the target set under the futuREady plan is to reduce that timeframe to just 30 seconds.

 This real-time, industrialized and shared visibility is fundamentally transforming how quality is managed.